Pairadux/dotfiles/README.md

 # Dotflies

 I have attempted to create the best possible Mouseless Development Environment for myself.
-Most (non-Linux-specific) dotfiles are also compatible with Mac based on my testing, though integration may vary.
+Most (non-Linux-specific) dotfiles are also compatible with Mac based on my testing[^1], though integration may vary.

 My Dotfiles are managed with [ Chezmoi ](https://chezmoi.io)